Does the question, “What’s the difference between S-Corp and C-Corp” confuse you?

 - High filing fees – Filing all of the required documents and paying fees to the corporation’s state can get to be pretty expensive.

-If you’re unclear about how the advantages and disadvantages of a C Corporation would apply to your business, email [email protected] to schedule your consultation about c corporation vs s corporation.
+If you’re unclear about how the advantages and disadvantages of a C Corporation would apply to your business, email firstname.lastname@example.org to schedule your consultation about c corporation vs s corporation.

-The advantages of an S Corporation are the protection the structure provides to the owners, taxation, loss deductions, income options, ownership transfer, and credibility.
+The S Corporation advantages include the protection the structure provides to the owners, taxation, loss deductions, income options, ownership transfer, and credibility.

 - Protection – The S Corporation limits the liability of its shareholders.
 This means that shareholders aren’t personally responsible for finances or legal issues of the business.

 - Taxation – An S Corp is a pass-through entity, which means the income passes through to the shareholders.
 Translation?
 Income is taxes only once, at the personal level, instead of as business.

 - Loss deductions – If the company experiences any loss, the shareholders can take it as a business loss deduction on their personal tax returns.